hvarga/tuosde/the-ultimate-open-source-development-environment.md

 > **Note:**
 >
 > syntastic plugin has checking plugins for a LARGE list of [programming languages](https://github.com/vim-syntastic/syntastic#introduction).
-If you gonna work on Linux (obviously, since you are reading this), then I strongly recommend you to install the [`shellcheck`](#shell-script-analysis-tool).
+If you gonna work on Linux (obviously, since you are reading this), then I strongly recommend you to install the [ShellCheck](#shell-script-analysis-tool).

 Configure the plugin: